 Everything You Need To Know About Fujifilm instax

 Two film formats are available for instax cameras-instax mini and instax WIDE.
 The wide and mini cannot be mixed and matched; they are designed for specific camera models.
-The wide format, which measures 3.4 x 4.3" with an image size of 2.4 x 3.9", fits the current instax WIDE 300 and instax WIDE 210 models.
+The wide format, which measures 3.4 x 4.3" with an image size of 2.4 x 3.9", fits the current instax WIDE 300 model.
 All other instax cameras use the 2.4 x 1.8" instax mini format, as do the Polaroid 300 cameras.
 Size is another reason these prints are less appropriate for practical applications.
 The mini print, which is basically the size of a credit card with the white borders included, is too small to reveal much in the way of intricate details, and while the wide is closer in size to "standard" 3 x 5" or 4 x 6" prints, it is still not a preferred method for instant documentation.
 In addition to the standard white-bordered prints, instax offers prints with playfully designed borders, including the multi-colored rainbow pack.
 Both formats are housed in disposable black plastic cartridge that contains 10 sheets.
 The cartridge inserts easily into the back of the camera.

 Integral film, the kind of instant film used by instax, works because it contains layers of emulsion dye and layers of developing dye sandwiched within its "sheet."
 Developing and fixing chemicals are stored in the "sack" of white border on the bottom of the image and when the film is pushed out of the camera the developing process begins.
 For instax there is no need to peel off the negative image and no shaking or putting it under your arm (for proper temperature) required.
 Within an ambient temperature range of 41-104F, just wait about two minutes and your image will appear, although it would be fun to experiment with different development temperatures.